“If you can’t change a situation, change how you feel about it”

 Here are my favourites from the Forbes article:

-Point 1: Vacation can wait.
+Point 1: Vacation CAN'T wait.
 Same goes for taking a (proper) break from a problem and protecting those evenings for hobbies and quality time with friends (see points 5 and 11).
 When engaged in problem solving and highly reactive scenarios, your brain is (practically speaking) operating in fight or flight mode - burning nutrients and glucose at a level we simply cannot sustain for long periods of time.
 So it is absolutely imperative that you give your brain a break and allow it to rest and recuperate before engaging those creative muscles again.

 Point 3: Think about getting outside - related to point 2 and 4, the calm distraction of the great outdoors can do wonders for peace of mind.
 The NHS is even considering prescribing “shinrin-yoku”, Japan’s spiritual name for forest bathing, as part of their social prescribing for well being.